Academic Catalog

 Undergraduate certificates are an organized series of courses with fewer requirements than majors or minors.
 Undergraduate certificates guide students to a set of academic offerings designed to build world- and career-readiness skills.

-Undergraduate certificates are available only to students who are concurrently enrolled in baccalaureate degree programs.
-The certificate and baccalaureate degree are earned simultaneously; the certificate will be awarded along with the baccalaureate degree upon graduation.
-Courses used to satisfy requirements for the certificate may apply toward a student's general education or program requirements (such as cognate, minor, supporting courses, etc.), but cannot be applied toward the major.
-Students interested in satisfying the requirements of a certificate simultaneously with a cognate should work closely with their academic advisors to ensure all requirements are met.
+Undergraduate certificates may be completed concurrently with baccalaureate degree programs.
+For students concurrently enrolled, the certificate and baccalaureate degree are earned simultaneously; the certificate will be awarded along with the baccalaureate degree upon graduation.
+Courses used to satisfy requirements for the certificate may apply toward a student's general education or program requirements (such as major, cognate, minor, supporting courses, etc.).

 Students must complete an Application for Certificate form prior to graduation.
 Certificates are issued by the chair or dean of the academic program and are recorded on the academic transcript.